-Viscose area rugs are also called ‘disposable rugs’.
+Viscose area rugs are also called ‘disposable rugs.’
 Their fiber’s property is such that it does not allow it to last for too long.
 It is recommended to better avoid these rugs from placing in high foot-traffic areas.

-Wool Viscose Blend Rug Durability
+Wool Viscose Rug Durability

-Are wool and viscose rugs durable?
+So are wool viscose rugs durable?

 Viscose Rugs Pros and Cons

-- Shedding: Another problem with these wood pulp fiber is that they tend to shed little quite often.
+Shedding: Another problem with these wood pulp fiber is that they tend to shed a little quite often.
 They need regular vacuuming at least once every 3-4 weeks.
 The same going when they go for professional cleaning.

-Viscose Rug In Bathroom
+Viscose Rug In Bathroom?

 Are viscose rugs toxic?